-Helen speaks to students at La Guardia High School on Student Voter Registration Day (March 18, 2016) Credit: William Alatriste for the New York City Council
+Helen speaks to students at La Guardia High School on Student Voter Registration Day (March 18, 2016).

-In her first two years in office, Helen set aside $1 million in infrastructure funding for projects thought up and voted on by residents in a process called Participatory Budgeting (PB).
-In the 2014-15 PB season, residents suggested hundreds of ideas, and over 2,000 Upper West Siders voted on the final ballot.
-Voting week for the 2016-17 PB season is March 25 - April 2.
+Helen has set aside $1 million every year for infrastructure-related projects devised by and voted upon by residents in a process called Participatory Budgeting.
+In the 2014-15 Participatory Budgeting season, residents suggested hundreds of ideas and over 2,000 Upper West Siders voted on the final ballot.

-Young voters (between the ages of 18 and 30) have the lowest voter turnout rate in New York City; only 11% of this group voted in the 2013 mayoral election.
-Along with NYC Votes (part of the NYC Campaign Finance Board) and the New York Immigration Coalition, Helen’s office initiated Student Voter Registration Day (SVRD), a day of civic engagement and voter registration in public schools.
-In 2016 SVRD registered 8,500 students (on a single day) in time to vote in the presidential primary, and it brought civic education to thousands more.
-This successful event built upon a 2015 pilot program, which brought civic education to over 3,000 students and registered over 2,000 of them to vote.
-Students who aren't eligible to vote can still participate in other ways, like volunteering for an issue they care about or voting in Participatory Budgeting.
+Young voters between the ages of 18 and 30 have the lowest voter turnout rate in New York City: only 11% of this group voted in the 2013 mayoral election.
+Along with NYC Votes and the New York Immigration Coalition, Helen worked to create Student Voter Registration Day (SVRD), a day of civic engagement and voter registration in public schools.
+SVRD registered 8,500 students to vote in the 2016 presidential primary and brought civic engagement education to thousands more.